robiworks/cloud-gns3/README.md

 ## Usage

-After you've logged in to Apache Guacamole and the VM itself, you can start using it like a normal machine with Ubuntu.
+After you've logged into Apache Guacamole and the VM itself, you can start using it like a normal machine with Ubuntu.
 The VM comes preinstalled with the XFCE4 desktop environment, GNS3, Wireshark and Firefox.

 ![Find GNS3 in Applications -> Education -> GNS3](https://i.imgur.com/cVhcHjG.png)